Carlo Levi: Political activism and exile

 In 1929, along with Carlo and Nello Rosselli he founded an anti-fascist movement called Giustizia e Libertà, becoming a leader of the Italian branch along with Leone Ginzburg, a Russian Jew from Odessa who had emigrated with his parents to Italy.
 He also joined with Francesco Menzio in the "Gruppo dei Sei" ("Group of six"), all painters in Turin, including Jessie Boswell, Gigi Chessa, Nicola Galante and Enrico Paulucci.

 As a result of his activism and involvement with anti-fascist movements, Levi was arrested and exiled to Aliano (Gagliano in Cristo si è fermato a Eboli) and Grassano, two towns in a remote area of Italy called Lucania (now Basilicata) from 1935 to 1936.
 There he encountered a poverty almost unknown in prosperous northern Italy.
-While there, Levi worked on the side as one of the doctors for the villagers, although he had never practiced medicine after graduating from medical school.
+While there, Levi worked on the side as one of the doctors for the villagers, although he had never practised medicine after graduating from medical school.
 During his exile he spent much of his time painting.

 After his release, he moved to France and lived there from 1939 to 1941.
 In 1941, he returned to Italy, and was later arrested again in Florence and imprisoned in the Murate prison.
 He was released following Benito Mussolini's arrest and sought refuge across the street from the Pitti Palace, where he wrote Cristo si è fermato a Eboli.
+The square there has been named after him.

 After World War II, he moved to Rome and from 1945 to 1946 he served as the editor of L'Italia Libera, the publication of the Partito d'Azione, an anti-fascist organization that grew out of the republican tradition.
 He continued to write and paint, exhibiting in Europe and the United States.
 His written works include L'Orologio (The Watch) (1950), Le parole sono pietre (Words Are Stones) (1955), and Il Futuro ha un Cuore Antico (The Future has an Ancient Heart) (1956).
 In 1963, he was elected to the Senate as an independent on the Communist Party ticket; he was re-elected to the Senate in 1968 and served there until 1972.
 He died of pneumonia in Rome on 4 January 1975.
 He is buried in Aliano.
 The 'Persiana' Gallery in Palermo exhibited his last work, Apollo and Daphne, executed on a goatskin drum the day before he was admitted to hospital.